 Again, similar to humans, constipation does occur in pets.
 Your dog’s diet should contain fibre to help prevent this medical condition.
 As your dog ages, its diet should have elevated levels of fibre.
 Senior dogs tend to deal with constipation more frequently than their younger counterparts.
 For this reason, you will note higher fibre content in senior dog diets.

 How does fibre help keep things moving?
-They absorb water.
-With water absorption in the thread, the contents in the intestine have more bulk.
-This is what causes the movement along the intestinal tract.
-As a result, the passage time through the bowel becomes more normalised and regular.
+It absorbs water.
+The intestine's contents gain more bulk as water is absorbed in the thread.
+This causes movement along the intestinal tract, normalising and regularising the passage time through the bowel.

 The healthy fibre in your dog’s diet will contribute to faecal consistency.
 You will know when your pet gets the proper amount of fibre when your dog relieves himself regularly.
 On the other hand, too many bones in your dog’s diet will result in loose and messy stools.